- News

 Obviously, war-related issues need to be sufficiently addressed in transaction documents in order to minimize associated risks.

-The parties should also thoroughly take into consideration whether war and the resulting restrictive measures aimed, at the public will (still) qualify as a material adverse change.
-As war has somehow become a new normal in Ukraine, it is questionable that every war-related event gives rise to a party’s right to file a lawsuit requesting unilateral termination of the agreement pursuant to the respective provisions of the Civil Code of Ukraine.
+The parties should also thoroughly take into consideration whether war and the resulting public restrictive measures will (still) qualify as a material adverse change.
+As war has somehow become a new normal in Ukraine, it is questionable whether every war-related event gives rise to a party’s right to file a lawsuit requesting unilateral termination of the agreement pursuant to the respective provisions of the Civil Code of Ukraine.

 Notably, parties may provide for insurance of war-related risks in their agreement.
-Various insurance policies have become available on the Ukrainian market as well as in certain Western jurisdictions; however, mainly for the sectors of trade and logistics.
-Nevertheless, this relatively new type of insurance policies may become a stimulating factor for inbound foreign investment.
+Various insurance policies have become available on the Ukrainian market as well as in certain Western jurisdictions, though mainly for the sectors of trade and logistics.
+Nevertheless, it can also become a stimulating factor for inbound foreign investment.

 Force Majeure

-Force majeure is generally understood as extraordinary circumstances outside of a party’s control that, in contrast to a material adverse change, only relieve the affected party from liability for breach of contract attributable to such circumstance.
+Force majeure is generally understood as extraordinary circumstances outside of a party’s control which, in contrast to a material adverse change, only relieve the affected party from liability for breach of contract attributable to such circumstances.

-In Ukrainian legal practice, force majeure has never had the same relevance as in developed Western jurisdictions because of difficulties around proving its existence and actual impact.
-Typically, a force majeure event needs an express confirmation from the Ukrainian Chamber of Industry and Commerce in order to be legally relevant.
+In Ukrainian legal practice, force majeure has never had the same relevance as in developed Western jurisdictions because of difficulties in proving its existence and actual impact.
+Preferably, a force majeure event needs an express confirmation from the Ukrainian Chamber of Industry and Commerce for being legally relevant.

-Consequently, Ukrainian transactional practice has developed other tools for amending or dissolving contractual obligations in the event of unexpected outside events.
+Consequently, Ukrainian transactional practice has developed other tools for amending or dissolving contractual obligations in the case of unexpected outside events.

 Transaction Financing

-Unsurprisingly, the war has resulted in commercial bank lending practically drying up for transactions in Ukraine.
-Third-party financing these days almost always implies funding by Ukrainian, multilateral or foreign state banks or by financial entities backed by them.
+Unsurprisingly, the war situation has resulted in a fall in lending by commercial banks for transactions in Ukraine.
+These days third-party financing almost always implies funding by Ukrainian, multilateral or foreign state banks or by financial entities backed by them.

-Deal practice has shown that application paperwork for obtaining public funding should be prepared as early as possible, typically in the early stage of negotiations, taking into account lengthy processing by the authorities and complex budgetary regulations in relevant jurisdictions.
+Practice has shown that application paperwork for obtaining public funding should be prepared as early as possible, typically in the early stage of negotiations, taking into account lengthy processing and budgetary regulations in relevant jurisdictions.

 Transaction agreements should provide sufficient flexibility for the buyer to walk away from a deal if financing becomes unavailable.
 The seller may, in turn, seek to include in the agreement higher break-up fees for a buyer who fails to obtain financing and close the deal.